crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 ## The default execution context

-Applications run in the default context that starts on the main thread.
-It's a parallel context that defaults to a parallelism of 1, and fibers thus only run concurrently on a single thread.
+Applications run in a default context that is automatically created on the main thread.
+It's a parallel context that defaults to a parallelism of 1, so fibers run concurrently on just one thread.
 This avoids a breaking change to existing applications that may not be ready for MT.

-You can resize the default context to increase the parallelism and make it truly parallel and let it automatically scale fibers across CPU cores as needed at
+You can resize the default context to increase parallelism, making it truly parallel, and letting it automatically scale fibers across CPU cores as needed at runtime:
-runtime:

 ```
 Fiber::ExecutionContext.default.resize(maximum: System.cpu_count)